 Now $324K isn’t $1.5K, so it’s crucial that the family funds retirement savings too, preferably not starting at age 40!

 To find out what the Whole Life policy’s cash value would be, you’d have to get a quote from an agent, but I’m confident it wouldn’t be anywhere near $324K… and the buyer would still have several decades before paying it off.

 I’ll skip the discussion of trying to use life insurance to either borrow from in retirement or for investing.
 Every time I do the math, Whole Life is expensive to buy and maintain.
-The only people I’ve ever met that are excited about it, sell it.
+The only people I’ve ever met that are excited about it, also happen to sell it.
 There’s good reason.
 Commissions on Whole Life are anywhere from 50% to 100% of the first year’s premium.

 What’s more, because the premiums on a policy with a meaningful face value in one’s 70’s and beyond are costly, Whole Life policies lapse at rates over 70% after 30 years.
 That implies renting a really expensive, under-performing policy, for a really long time, while losing the ability to “invest the rest.”

 I will say that there are some corner cases for Whole Life Insurance, but they’re rare and usually apply to those who can’t qualify for (enough) Term, or that own estate-taxable assets but lack the liquidity to pay the taxes.